gregor1987/CarND-Advanced-Lane-Lines/README.md

 The local search method uses the information from the previous time step(s), if lanes had been detected before.
 It applies a margin around the previously detected lanes (yellow lanes in the image above) and searches only in this area locally for "hot pixels".

 **Gamma filter** (`filter_lanes()` in lines #297 through #318 in `lanes.py`)
 The gamma filter is a simple filter, weighing the current `measurement` and the measurement from the previous time steps (`history`), using the formula below.
 This is applied to all lane coefficients (3 polynom coefficients and estimated curvature radius) seperately.
+I tuned the filter with a value of `gamma = 0.6`.
 ```python
 gamma_filter = measurement * gamma + (1-gamma) * history
 ```
 #### 5. Radius of curvature & lane center position

 `get_radius()`: The calculation of the curvature radius is done in lines #56 through #72 in `lanes.py`.
 As said, in the previous section, the result is smoothened by applying a gamma filter.
 `get_lateral_position()`: The calculation of the lane center position is done in lines #34 through #54 in `lanes.py` and assumes the camera to be installed in the center of the car (vehicle center = image center).
 The current lateral position is calculated by computing the average lateral position in the lower part of the picture considering an area of 100 pixels height.
 From there, the distance to the image center can be computed.
-The [standard ego vehicle coordinate system](https://raw.githubusercontent.com/MechLabEngineering/TinkerforgeAttitude/master/Fahrzeug-Koordinatensystem-DIN70000.png)is applied, thus, positive values pointing to the left.
+The [standard ego vehicle coordinate system](https://raw.githubusercontent.com/MechLabEngineering/TinkerforgeAttitude/master/Fahrzeug-Koordinatensystem-DIN70000.png) is applied, thus, positive values pointing to the left.

-`Distance from Center > 0`: ego vehicle driving right from lane center
+`Distance from Center > 0: ego vehicle driving right from lane center`
-`Distance from Center < 0`: ego vehicle driving left from lane center
+`Distance from Center < 0: ego vehicle driving left from lane center`

 #### 6. Pipeline output
 Function: `plot_lanes()`in lines #299 through #360 in `utils.py`)